 It is well known to everyone, that au-pair program is purely a cultural exchange program.
 You can have an amazing opportunity to improve a foreign language, to immerse into foreign culture, to understand better traditions and habits of families who live in the country not of your origin.
 You can experience it all only with your own eyes.
 No doubt, as an au pair you'll have a wonderful time living and travelling around country.
 Other benefits are the following:

 - Getting acquainted with new friends and travelling in your leisure time

 - Teaching host family about your traditions, culture, language and learning about its in return

 4. Duties, tasks and responsibilities of au pair

 The main task or duty is to provide childcare for your family's kids and to do light household.
-It is clear that every receiving family is different, so your duties and responsibilities can vary depending on the age of your host children and in case the parents do not work at home.
+It is clear that every receiving family is different, so your duties and responsibilities can vary depending on age of your host children and in case the parents do not work at home.
 Usually, a family consists of 3 or more children including babies.
 Some families have four kids.
 Future au pair girls receive a training manual from TM Connect Abroad Corporation to prepare themselves for 1 year in the country as an au pair.
-You will receive a weekly plan from the host family.
+You will receive a weekly plan from host family.
 This plan will show you what is supposed to be done by you.
 Your possible responsibilities as au pair can be the following:

 - Provide qualified child care to your receiving family